davidbannon/FPC_Laz_Install/readme.md

-    $> bash ./make-lazarus.bas -p rpm -f 3_6  -d <enter>
+    $> bash ./make-lazarus.bas -p rpm -f 3_8  -d <enter>

-Again, **-p rpm** indicates you want dependencies resolved and your package manager is rpm based.
+Again, **-r** says you want dependencies resolve.
 Again, you will be asked for the root password to install those dependencies.

 **-f 3_6** says look for the Lazarus download, lazarus-lazarus_3_6.zip (that how it comes from gitlab).
 If its in the current working directory or in your ~/Downloads directory, off we go !
+You can ask for Lazarus '3_6', '3_8',  'main' or 'fixes_4', that are git tag or branch names.

 The **-d** says, if the above step did not find a previously downloaded file, go and get it.
 Its stays in the current directory so you can reuse it if you wan to run this installer again.
+The downloaded file must be in zip format and, if necessary, is downloaded from the official FPC/Website.